HumorGenomeProject/HGP_crawler/README.md

 ## Setup

 ### MongoDB
+__You will only do this once for the project, during the first-time setup on your machine.__

 Run the following in a terminal:
 ```mongo --quiet init_counters.js```
 This will create the sequences collection, which is used by the `exporting.py` to export jokes from the `hgp_crawler` database to the `hgp_webapp` database.